dominik-th/www.dthiemermann.org/README.md

 There are a lot of packages used to build this project, [React](https://reactjs.org/), [Redux](https://redux.js.org/), [Semantic UI React](https://react.semantic-ui.com/introduction) and [React-Leaflet](https://react-leaflet.js.org/) just to name a few.

+Also real world applications are a great way to learn about something new or lookup on how the packages are used.
+Anything you find here [is free to use](#license).

 ## Setup